ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 The **quarto.yml** file has the following options:

-- The project settings (book) and associated details: author, date (based on the last update), navigation
+- The project settings (book) and associated details: author, date (based on the latest modification date), navigation
 - The two profiles basic and advanced.
 If no profile is specified, the first profile prevails.
 - The branding settings: the location of the house-style files
 - The editor settings: work with the source code
-- The execution settings: do not save markdown files and do not show console output
+- The execution settings: do not save markdown files and hide console output
 - The citation settings: the location of the bibliography and the Citation Style Language (APA)
 - The language settings: the language of the report